- You will need to create a free Submittable account or sign in with Google or Facebook credentials to submit to these forms.

 Grant funding focuses primarily on transactional costs for easement projects such as appraisals, title insurance, title opinions, surveys, or environmental reviews up to three percent of the total value of the conservation project funded or 10 percent of the amount of the grant, whichever is less.
 While the primary purpose of NHCA is land conservation, funding may also be requested for land restoration projects.

-The Land of Enchantment Legacy Fund (state funds) is funding the NHCA, with $1.4 million available for projects beginning in FY25.
+The Land of Enchantment Legacy Fund (state funds) is funding the NHCA and available for projects beginning in FY25.
 This funding can further integrate numerous conservation plans, strategies, and initiatives that are already in place in New Mexico.

 SCOPE OF WORK